Gxwhipp/Fitnite-Topology-Enumeration/README.md

 6.3  Distributed Patitioned Mode

-In Distributed Partitioned Mode, the results from a previous computation are also saved and used as in the Paritioned Mode, except that the nbasic numbers are patitioned into a number of subfiles and each subfile is distributed out to be processed on a networked computer.
+In Distributed Partitioned Mode, the results from a previous computation are also saved and used as in the Paritioned Mode, except that the nbasic numbers are split into a number of subfiles and each subfile is distributed out to be processed on a networked computer.

     cat seed7.txt | process.sh 10

 This example computes the number of topologies on 10 elements using the 9535241 7-basic numbers computed in an earlier run.
-In this case the 9535241 7-basic numbers were partitioned in 2000 seperate files (file names of which are in seed7.txt), each of which contains about 4768 7-basic numbers.
+In this case the 9535241 7-basic numbers were split in 2000 seperate files (file names of which are in seed7.txt), each of which contains about 4768 7-basic numbers.
 Each of these 2000 seperate files are distrubuted out to the 7 computers in my local area network where they are processed in Distributed mode as described above.
 As each one